-This specification encompasses a wide range of transferable competencies and cross-discipline skills such as thinking, creativity and digital media learning.
+This specification encompasses a wide range of transferable and cross-discipline competencies such as creative thinking and creativity.
 Leaving Certificate Irish supports students to undertake further study of the Irish language in third level institutions or in work places that operate through Irish.
-The emphasis placed on learning the key competencies in Leaving Certificate Irish supports effective participation of learners in a range of further education opportunities in which selfdirection, leadership and reflection are important.
-Students are encouraged and develop the selfesteem to participate in society and the community.
+The emphasis placed on learning the key competencies in Leaving Certificate Irish will support effective participation of learners in a range of further education opportunities in which self-direction, leadership and reflection are important.
 Given that Irish is an official European language, opportunities as translators and interpreters are available to the students, as well as employment opportunities in a wide range of sectors in Ireland.